 In the summertime kids are home, and there is more time to kill.
 As such the number of hours a child spends in front of a screen often increases from lack of structure as much as anything.

 My family was beginning to have this issue a few months ago, and we began using Tube Time Tickets to control our screen use.
 The results have been phenomenal.

 - Each child is given 14 tickets for a week which equals 1 hour of screen time per day.

 - Each child may use up to 4 tickets in a single day (or 2 hours of tube time).

 - Tube tickets cannot be combined or exchanged.
 If you are in front of a screen you must pay with YOUR tube tickets.
 Tip: Print the tickets on different colors of paper for each child so they cannot be exchanged or stolen.

-This means that there are some days that the girls will not watch TV, and others they may watch a movie, but overall they are not playing games or watching TV more than 14 hours a week.
+This means that there are some days that the girls will not watch TV.
+On others they may watch a movie, but overall they are not playing games or watching TV more than 14 hours a week.

-We first began this system several months ago when I realized that the girls were probably having too much screen time when combined with iPad apps, morning cartoons and the like.
+We first began this system several months ago when I realized that the girls were having too much screen time between iPad apps and morning cartoons.
 Thus, I knew we had to get our screen time under control.

 Now screens are usually reserved for travel or while mom is exercising which helps keep it in control even more.
 That said, should tube time become an issue again, these are the first thing I’ll be pulling out!